Athletic Bilbao signing policy: History

 The policy is not written into the Athletic Bilbao rulebook but specific criteria were added to the club's upgraded website in 2008; the approach has become a philosophy of the club in order to promote local players under the cantera (homegrown) system.
 The policy also extends to Athletic's reserves, their farm team CD Basconia, their youth teams and their women's football department.
 It does not apply to the coaching staff, with managers from England, Hungary, Germany, France and Argentina among those to have led the team at various times.

-They were not the only club to adhere to this approach; Real Sociedad had a similar policy from the late 1960s and won two consecutive league titles in the early 1980s adhering to the self-imposed restriction (as did Athletic), but it was dropped for foreign imports in 1989 when they signed the Republic of Ireland forward John Aldridge, soon followed by their first black player Dalian Atkinson, and they made their first non-Basque Spanish signing in 2002 with the transfer of Boris from Real Oviedo.
+They were not the only club to adhere to this approach; Real Sociedad had a similar policy from 1962 (when they were relegated and chose to rebuild their squad using their reserves, which had limited impact in the short term but eventually led to the club winning two consecutive league titles in the early 1980s – as Athletic also did – while adhering to the self-imposed restriction) but it was dropped for foreign imports in 1989 when they signed the Republic of Ireland forward John Aldridge, soon followed by their first black player Dalian Atkinson, and they made their first non-Basque Spanish signing in 2002 with the transfer of Boris from Real Oviedo.
 However, the San Sebastián-based club still places a high importance on producing their own local players, and a high percentage of their squad in the 2010s were home-grown.

 The policy has been praised as a symbol of localised football being successful at the highest level, as well as preserving a strong regional identity and being a way for Basque nationalism to be moderately expressed.
 It has been described as discriminatory for only allowing Basque players to play for Athletic Bilbao, although it has been suggested that the policy is working for them since Athletic is one of only three clubs (along with Real Madrid and Barcelona) never to have been relegated from La Liga.